MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-hdinsight.md

 ---
 # PySpark analytics samples for Microsoft Academic Graph

-Illustrates how to perform analytics for Microsoft Academic Graph using PySpark on HDInsight/Spark cluster.
+Illustrates how to perform analytics for Microsoft Academic Graph using PySpark on Azure Databricks.

 ## Sample projects